esyede/rakit/packages/docs/data/database/config.md

 ## Overriding Default PDO Options

-The database connector component (`System\Database\Connector`) has a set of default PDO attribute definitions that can be overridden via the configuration file.
+The database connector component (`System\Database\Connectors\Connector`) has a set of default PDO attribute definitions that can be overridden via the configuration file.

 As an example, one of the default attributes forces column names to be lowercase (`PDO::CASE_LOWER`) even if they are defined in UPPERCASE or camelCase in the table.